alyf-de/eu_einvoice/README.md

 ### Purchase Invoice

 To import a new eInvoice, create a new **E Invoice Import** and upload the XML or PDF file.

+Taxes are mapped to "Actual" charges in the **Purchase Invoice**, so that ERPNext does not try to recalculate them.

 ## Contributing